 A Weekend Premium of three dollars ($3.00) per hour shall be paid to Employees, employed in the HCA, RTA, PTA classification, for all hours worked in the period commencing fifteen hundred (1500) hours on a Friday to Monday at zero seven hundred (0700) hours, provided that greater than one (1) hour is worked between fifteen hundred (1500) hours on a Friday to Monday at zero seven hundred (0700) hours.

-17.02 (a) All premiums payable under this Article shall not be considered as part of the Employee’s basic rate of pay.
-Employees will not be eligible to receive payment under Article 16 Shift Differential and Article 17 Weekend Premium concurrently.

-(b) Employees will receive the highest rated shift differential or weekend premium per hour for all hours worked in the period commencing fifteen forty - five (14:45) hours on a Friday to Monday at zero seven hundred (0700) hours.

-Effective the last day of the collective agreement article 17.02 is amended to read:
+There shall be a twenty-five cent ($.25) increase applied the first pay period after ratification from three dollars ($3.00) to three dollars and twenty-five cents ($3.25) per hour.

+17.02

-17.03 All premiums payable under this Article shall not be considered as part of the Employee’s basic rate of pay.
-Effective the last day of the collective agreement January 26, 2020, Employees will receive payment under Article 16 - Shift Differential and Article 17 - Weekend Premium concurrently.
+Employees will receive payment under Article 16 - Shift Differential and Article 17 - Weekend Premium concurrently.

 ARTICLE 18